 Gold Class GPUs: High End – Best Performance Per Dollar Value

-These graphics card often represent the best value for money in the GPU Hierarchy.
+These graphics cards often represent the best value for money in the GPU Hierarchy.

-You can see that the Gold Class GPUs offer a better value as compared to the Platinum Class GPUs.
+You can see that the Gold Class GPUs offer a better value than the Platinum Class GPUs.

 |8||NVIDIA GeForce RTX 3070 Ti||8 GB |